arieltw1/rick-and-morty/README.md

 # **Rick and Morty exercise**
-A **lazy** walkthrough of building and understanding Ansible-based operators for cloudlets.

-testing the operator inside of a pod on a Kubernetes cluster is desired.
-Running as a pod inside a Kubernetes cluster is preferred for production use.

 > **Note:** Before you start working with the content of this repo, make sure to login to the relevant registry and cluster.